Cash Sweep Program Rates

 We do not support money market funds or other alternatives to our Sweep Program for your uninvested cash.
 We do have an optional cash investment product—FDIC.PLUS—that usually pays a higher interest amount that you can elect to invest in by entering an order to buy or sell into it just like a stock.
 FDIC.PLUS has certain minimums and restrictions more akin to certain investment products, and the aggregation described above for the sweep product (FDIC.SWEEP) does not apply to the FDIC.PLUS product.
 The FDIC.PLUS product is not part of the Sweep Program, but it is subject to the same FDIC insurance limits for an account and counts towards the limits of FDIC insurance payable by any one Bank (in other words, the FDIC insurance limit includes both FDIC.SWEEP and FDIC.PLUS if they are held in the same account).

-You may be disadvantaged if your cash balance in the Sweep Program does not qualify for higher-yielding tiers, in which event you will earn less interest on your cash than you would in most money market funds.
+You may be disadvantaged if your cash balance in the Sweep Program does not qualify for higher-yielding tiers, in which event you will earn less interest on your cash than you would in many money market funds.

 Importantly, however, the tiering allows us to pay higher rates to higher balances thereby allowing us to be more competitive for those higher balances, while also allowing us to earn more on accounts where the cash balances are low and the cash balance is being used, for example, more like a checking account (for which many banks usually pay no interest at all).
-This in turn allows us to keep our membership and other fees low for our smaller accounts and continue to innovate and grow for the future.
+This in turn allows us to keep fees low for our smaller accounts and continue to innovate and grow for the future.

 The interest applied to your cash balance will be calculated as a blended rate.
 It is intended that a higher cash balance will qualify for a higher tier and therefore qualify for a higher blended rate, while a lower cash balance will qualify for a lower blended rate.
 The blended rate will be derived from the current tiers and rates then in effect.
 All interest rates and annual percentage yields are effective as of the date provided, and are subject to change at any time (this is a variable rate account so rates are subject to change after the account is open).
 The daily balance method is used to calculate interest.
 This method applies daily periodic rates to the collected balance in the account each day.